White9shadow/NRFO/README.md

 ## NO ROOT FULL OPTIMIZATION
 ## Usage 🔢

-1. all required
+#1. all required

    -Shizuku
    -Termux

-2.extract:
+#2.extract:

    -extract the NRFO.zip on intaral storage

-3.Exixute
+#3.Run the scrip
    - Launch the termux app on your Android device.
    - sh < file path to rish>

-4.put following command to install the optimizer
+#4.put following command to install the optimizer

 ‎```